Mimi-Vinaiphat/portfolio/critique_design3.md

 <br/>

 ## What missed from the critique?
-I thinkthat this method is great in terms of reviewing the data completeness, how well audience can take things out from the visualization which at first I would not think about this area.
+I think that this method is great in terms of reviewing the data completeness, how well audience can take things out from the visualization which at first I would not think about this area.
 However, with this method, it does not take into account of the layout, the color, the font like in other assignments we have to do.
 Based on the original chart, I would tone down the color.
-I cannot change the whole color theme as I have just realized that it is the company’s color scheme.
+I cannot change the whole color theme as I have just realized that it is the OIC’s color scheme.
 I would print out the title in bold black, unlike the original that used the gold with blue background as it takes out too much of the attention from the graph.
-I think that I will take out the tables and present only the graph as you can see the information from the graph alone (after I redesign the graph)
+I think that I will take out the tables and present only the graph as you can see the information from the graph alone.

 # So now that we have critqued on how well the graph represent in regards of information, aesthetic, completeness, and also some about color / layout.
 We will now redesign the graph!